Kyoto Animation arson attack: Measures to prevent recurrence

 The Fire and Disaster Management Agency and the National Police Agency issued a notice on 25 July 2019, requiring gas stations to maintain sales records of people purchasing gasoline in refillable containers, which conform to fire safety regulations.
 Each record is to contain the buyer's personal information such as name, address, the purpose of the purchase, and quantity purchased.
 Although the notice had no legal backing, most buyers complied with this additional requirement voluntarily.
 This measure was formalised with the relevant regulations revised and coming into force on 1 February 2020 to make the sales records mandatory.
 Post incident, the Kyoto Municipal Fire Department formulated guidelines for evacuation in the event of arson or terrorism and encouraged the installation of evacuation ladders.

-As a result of the attack, police in Japan are becoming more vigilant with each death threat directed at other companies (especially Khara, Square Enix, Animate, and Clannad developer company Key, all of which alluded to the incident and also received similar Kyoto Animation-referenced death threats), were able to identify the source of the threats, and arrested anyone who sent the threats before any further attacks transpire at these companies.
+As a result of the attack, police in Japan became more vigilant with death threats directed at other companies, such as Khara, Square Enix, Animate, and Clannad developer company Key, who each later received threats referencing the Kyoto Animation attack.

 Memorial

 A tribute video was published, one year after the attack, on 18 July 2020.
 The company had considered holding a memorial ceremony, but in light of the COVID-19 pandemic in Japan, decided against it.
 Similarly, at 10:30 am JST on 18 July 2021, Kyoto Animation's YouTube channel streamed a 13-minute video to "provide a place for everyone to share their thoughts and feelings".
 In the video were messages and tributes from the studio, from staff members, and from the families of some of the deceased.
 The company requested that fans not visit the former site of Studio 1 on the anniversary of the incident to respect the wishes of local residents.

+The memorial monument erected in the Tea and Uji Town Historical Park (near Keihan Uji Station) in Uji City under the name "Monument Connecting Will."
+It was unveiled on 14 July 2024, and is designed with 36 birds flapping their wings, symbolizing the 36 victims.